Trump says he minimized coronavirus, didn't want to create panic -Woodward book | Politics

 "I wanted to always play it down," Trump told Woodward on March 19, days after he declared a national emergency.
 "I still like playing it down, because I don't want to create a panic."
 In that conversation, Trump also told Woodward that some "startling facts" had just come out about the virus' targets: "It's not just old, older.
 Young people too, plenty of young people."

-The White House on Wednesday denied Trump intentionally misled Americans about the virus, which has killed more than 190,000 people in the United States so far, with new cases spiking in the Midwest.
-"The president never downplayed the virus," White House press secretary Kayleigh McEnany told reporters at a news briefing shortly after reports about the book emerged.
+Trump on Wednesday defended his handling of the virus, which has killed more than 190,000 people in the United States so far, with new cases spiking in the Midwest.
+"The fact is I'm a cheerleader for this country.
+I love our country and I don't want people to be frightened," Trump said at a White House event

 "It goes through the air," Trump said in a recording of a Feb.
 7 interview with Woodward.
 "That's always tougher than the touch.
 You don't have to touch things.
 Right?
 But the air, you just breathe the air and that's how it's passed.
 "And so that's a very tricky one.
 That's a very delicate one.
 It's also more deadly than even your strenuous flus."

-A week after that interview, Trump said at a White House briefing that the number of coronavirus cases in the U.S. "within a couple days is going to be down close to zero."
-Trump's withholding information was "beyond despicable," Biden told reporters on Wednesday.
+A week after that interview, Trump said at a White House briefing that the number of U.S. coronavirus cases "within a couple days is going to be down close to zero."
+Some Senate Republicans defended Trump's coronavirus response on Wednesday.

-"It was a life-and-death betrayal of the American people," Biden said.
+"His actions of shutting the economy down were the right actions," Trump ally Lindsey Graham said.
+"And I think the tone during that time sort of spoke for itself."
 Woodward conducted 18 interviews with Trump for the book, due to be released Sept 15.

 Other revelations in the book include Trump's disparaging remarks about U.S. military leaders.
 He drew criticism this week following reports that he denigrated fallen military personnel and veterans.
 In Woodward's book, an aide to former Defense Secretary James Mattis heard Trump say in a meeting, "my f---ing generals are a bunch of pussies" because they cared more about alliances than trade deals.
 Mattis asked the aide to document the comment in an email, CNN reported.